 The configured UE maximum output power PCMAX shall be set such that the corresponding measured total peak EIRP PUMAX is within the following bounds

-PPowerclass – MAX(MAX(MPR, A-MPR) + ΔMBP,n, P-MPR) – MAX{T(MAX(MPR, A-MPR)),T(P-MPR)} ≤ PUMAX ≤ EIRPmax
+PPowerclass – MAX(MAX(MPR, A-MPR) + ΔMBP,n, P-MPR) + 10 log10 pratio – MAX{T(MAX(MPR, A-MPR)),T(P-MPR)} ≤ PUMAX ≤ EIRPmax

 with PPowerclass the peak EIRP as specified in sub-clause 6.2A.1, EIRPmax the applicable maximum EIRP as specified in sub-clause 6.2A.1, MPR as specified in sub-clause 6.2A.2, A-MPR as specified in sub-clause 6.2A.3, ΔMBP,n the peak EIRP relaxation as specified in clause 6.2.1, P-MPR the power management term for the UE as described in 6.2.4.

+pratio is the maximum ratio configured for uplink serving cells c if the IE [powerRatioforCA] for serving cell c is present and is activated by DCI or MAC-CE for carriers f of all serving cells c configured with pratio,f,c as specified in clause 6.2.4, pratio =100% otherwise.

 The measured configured power PUMAX for carrier aggregation is defined as